 At this point, there’s no denying DC’s status as a culinary capital.
 The city offers a range of Michelin-starred restaurants, with two restaurants receiving a coveted star for the first time this year.
 Bresca has an inventive menu that melds tantalizing flavors with Chef Ryan Ratino’s one-of-a-kind vision.
 Chef Robert Wiedmaier’s Siren by RW, located inside The Darcy Hotel, focuses on the fruits of the sea in both its creative menu selections and aquatic decor.

-Enjoy a fireside nightcap at Quadrant Bar & Lounge in the Ritz-Carlton, Washington, DC.
-Relax beside the roaring fireplace and enjoy craft cocktails and delicious apps.
+Enjoy a fireside nightcap at Quadrant Bar & Lounge in the Ritz-Carlton, Washington, DC, complete with craft cocktails and delicious apps.
 The bar and lounge also hosts live jazz every Saturday night, the ideal music for the setting.
 Before you head upstairs, keep your eyes peeled.
 You never know what red-hot celebrities you’ll see checking in at this luxury hotel.

 Step inside the lavish Trump International Hotel Washington, D.C. and you’ll quickly see why it’s the perfect choice for a romantic getaway or staycation.
 Dining options abound with the high-end BLT Prime by David Burke, the luxe Benjamin Bar in the lobby and Sushi Nakazawa, and there’s no shortage of romantic wellness options at The Spa by Ivanka Trump.